blackfan23/ngx-appwrite/README.md

 };
 ```

-2 - Alternative A: Use the appwrite services to access the SDK
+### Alternative A: Use the appwrite services directly to access the SDK

 ```javascript
 import { Component, OnInit, inject } from '@angular/core';